EmilyPaz/ih_datamadpt1120_project_m1/README.md

 ---

-### 3. Pro and Con Arguments about BBI project
+### 3. Pro and Con Arguments about basic income
-The last result you can extract is a table where you can see the quantity of people who was in favor, against or absteined to vote about the European Bio-Based Industries project in  2016.
+The last result you can extract is a table where you can see the quantity of people who was in favor, against or absteined to vote about basic income in 2016.

 ---